 Crowd Control and Game Management.
 The Presidents and Chancellors of the Conference are committed to excellent crowd control at all athletic events.
 They have passed several resolutions stating their aims and objectives for promoting mutual trust and friendly relations between Conference members and other institutions by emphasizing the need for spectator and student-athlete sportsmanship at athletic contests.
-The Athletics Director of the host institution shall assure that crowd control and game management are exercised in the best interests of safety and fair play for the participants, as well as for spectators.
-The Athletics Director shall designate a full-time staff person (or persons) to serve as game management director; however, ultimate responsibility remains with the Athletics Director.
+The Athletics Director of the host institution shall assure that crowd control and game management are exercised in the best interests of safety and fair play for the participants, as well as for spectator; however, ultimate responsibility remains with the Athletics Director.
 The home institution shall supply the visiting coach and game officials with the name and location of the individual responsible for game management and crowd control.
 The Athletics Directors of each institution are expected to communicate with their student-athletes, coaches, and fans to encourage enthusiastic support within the confines of good sportsmanship.
 Host institutions must provide adequate security and ushers, preferably in uniform, for effective crowd management.
 Attention should be given to seating arrangements that will alleviate crowd-control problems.
 In addition, evacuation and emergency plans should be in place and reviewed on a regular basis.